Frequently Asked Questions

 When a food or beverage cost meets the following three criteria, and the PI provides written justification of the business purpose of the expenditures and how they relate to the specific research project (including purpose of the meeting, list of attendees, beginning and end times), such costs may be allowable on a sponsored project:

-- The cost must be allowable under both the provisions of A-21 AND the terms of a specific award
+- The cost must be allowable under both the provisions of Uniform Guidance (2 CFR §200) AND the terms of a specific award

 - The cost must be allocable, that is, the project which pays the expense must benefit from it.
 More specifically, the food and beverage must be integral to a project-related event.